 We link to products and services we think are useful for our readers.
 We may earn a commission for purchases made through some of these links.
 There’s no extra cost for you and it helps support our work.
 We really appreciate your support!

-- Tlacolula Sunday Market & Yagul Archaeological Site Tour
+- Tlacolula Market Tour: Tlacolula Sunday Market & Yagul Ruins Tour

-- Ocotlan de Morelos Cultural Experience and Friday Market Tour
+- Ocotlan Market Tour: Ocotlan Cultural Experience & Friday Market Tour

 Should I visit Ocotlan or Tlacolula Market?

 Since we lived in Oaxaca de Juarez for over a month, we had enough time to visit the best Oaxaca city markets and both village market days at Ocotlan and Tlacolula.
 But if you can only choose one, here are some tips on which market to visit.

 Tlacolula Market is on Sundays

 If you’re short on time and find yourself in Oaxaca on a Sunday, visit the Tlacolula market.
 Tlacolula is on the same road to the Mitla archeological ruins, so you can stop by multiple spots (like mezcal tasting in Matatlan) on that same day.